Vacirr/GlosSITargetDummy/README.md

 ## Installation and Usage
 1. First, install the original [GlosSI](https://github.com/Alia5/GlosSI) normally.
-2. Replace the original `GlosSITarget.exe` file in the installation folder with this modified `GlosSITarget.exe`.
+2. Replace the original `GlosSITarget.exe` in the installation folder by moving the modified version along with all its accompanying files into the directory.
 3. You can use `GlosSIconfig` just as you normally would.
 4. You will still appear as playing that specific game on Steam.
 5. While in-game, use `Alt+Tab` to switch to the `GlosSITarget.exe` window.